radicamc/exoUPRF/README.md

 An installation guide, code documentation, and tutorials are included in the [exoUPRF documentation](https://exouprf.readthedocs.io/en/latest/index.html).

 ## Citations
-If you make use of this code in your work, please cite this [Zenodo record](https://zenodo.org/records/12628067), as well as [PLACEHOLDER]() for its first use.
+If you make use of this code in your work, please cite this [Zenodo record](https://zenodo.org/records/12628067), as well as [Radica et al. (2025)](https://ui.adsabs.harvard.edu/abs/2025ApJ...979L...5R/exportcitation)  and [Ahrer et al. (2025)](https://ui.adsabs.harvard.edu/abs/2025arXiv250420428A/abstract) for its first uses.

 A list of other works you should consider citing depending on which functionalities you are using can be found [here](https://exouprf.readthedocs.io/en/latest/content/citations.html).